 Donald Lawson (Honourary Director, Ex-officio) Donald Lawson is Director and Chair Emeritus of the Board of The Counselling Foundation of Canada and Honourary Director of CERIC.

-Board of Directors

-Bruce Lawson (Ex-officio)

-Bruce Lawson is the President and CEO of The Counselling Foundation of Canada and an Executive Officer of CERIC.
+CERIC is directed by a pan-Canadian volunteer Board of Directors reflecting a broad sectoral representation in the field of career counselling.
+Board of Directors Bruce Lawson (Ex-officio) Bruce Lawson is the President and CEO of The Counselling Foundation of Canada and an Executive Officer of CERIC. $\Theta$